eXist-db/jfreechart/README.md

 ant
 ```

-Using the extion is as easy as in the followinf example:
+Using the extion is as easy as in the followinh example:

 ```xquery
 import module namespace jfreechart = "http://exist-db.org/xquery/jfreechart";

 let $config :=
     <configuration>